PO Box 7916

 Canberra BC ACT 2610

 Our work in in this area looks at the body of technologies, processes and practices designed to protect networks, computers, programs and data from attack, damage or unauthorized access.
 Our aim is to conduct leading edge research focused on the systems aspect of cybersecurity, privacy and trust (software, hardware and networking) to benefit end users.

 With the Internet’s underlying structure protocols and governance susceptible to attacks, the vital field of 'computational intelligence' has been adopted to tackle this problem.
 Our focus is predominantly around technical issues, with human-centric elements:

-Current applications of this research include quality control in crowd source services, analytics for cloud services security, processes management for federated cloud services.
+Current applications of our research include quality control in crowd source services, analytics for cloud services security, and processes management for federated cloud services.
 This brings together researchers with expertise in participatory sensing, mobile networking, network architectures and protocols, focusing on quality-of-service, security, and the Internet-of-Things.
-We also pay considerable attention to key critical sectors, such as electric power, other utilitlies, finance, banking, transportation, military and telecommunications.
+We also pay considerable attention to key critical sectors, such as energy, finance, banking, transportation, military and telecommunications.

 We also address the challenge of pervasive dynamic security and mission continuity under conditions of escalating cyber attack, in both military and civil infrastructure domains.
 In particular, we look at how Australia can marshal ICT expertise both from within its own sovereign enterprise and outside it, and use this to respond to serious, persistent and escalating cyber threats with novel attack vectors.
 We address the challenges in practical implementation that may involve significant interaction with sovereign and non-sovereign private sector actors.